'Extremely radicalised' youth from Assam arrested in Bengaluru | Law-Order

 Home Minister Araga Jnanendra said on Monday the police have also detained his ''accomplices'' for questioning.

-''He's an extremely radicalized youth.
+''He's an extremely radicalised youth.
 We worked out together with various agencies.
 He has been arrested and a case has been registered against him.
-The investigation and interrogation is on to unearth whether (he had links) with any of the organizations,'' Bengaluru Police Commissioner C H Pratap Reddy told reporters.
+The investigation and interrogation is on to unearth whether (he had links) with any of the organisations,'' Bengaluru Police Commissioner C H Pratap Reddy told reporters.

 ''He was working as a delivery boy.
 Other details will come out after the investigation,'' he said, adding, police were working with various agencies and got inputs about his activities.

 ''Details cannot be shared but the fact (is) that an FIR has been registered and the person has been arrested.
-There is enough evidence collected regarding the radicalized youth in Bengaluru," he added.
+There is enough evidence collected regarding the radicalised youth in Bengaluru,” he added.

 CCB sources further said Lashkar had fled north India and was holed up in the city.